Fact-checked

 • mental disorders.

-In addition, with spice poisoning, there is always a high risk of death - both due to intoxication and dysfunction of vital organs, and due to suicide.
+In addition, when poisoned with spice, there is always a high risk of death - both due to intoxication and dysfunction of vital organs, and due to suicide.

-The peculiarity of poisoning with spices and some other drugs is that complaints are often made not by the patients themselves, but by their relatives or friends who have noticed the problem.
-At the hospital level, the collection of anamnesis, examination and study of clinical manifestations can be supplemented by toxicochemical, clinical and biochemical studies, instrumental diagnostics (ECG, endoscopy, EEG, CT of the brain, x-ray of the chest and cranial bones, ultrasound of internal organs, etc.).
+The peculiarity of poisoning with spice and some other narcotics is that complaints are often made not by the patients themselves, but by their relatives or friends who have noticed the problem.
+At the inpatient level, anamnesis collection, examination and study of clinical manifestations can be supplemented by toxic-chemical, clinical-biochemical studies, instrumental diagnostics (ECG, endoscopy, EEG, CT of the brain, chest and cranial bone radiography, ultrasound of internal organs, etc.).

-The analyzes are primarily represented by qualitative methods - thin layer chromatography, immunochromatography, as well as quantitative methods - gas-liquid chromatography, liquid chromatography, gas chromatography-mass spectrometry, enzyme immunoassay.
-Such studies make it possible to detect psychoactive substances in the patient's biological media (blood, urinary fluid).
+The analyses are primarily represented by qualitative methods – thin-layer chromatography, immunochromatography, as well as quantitative methods – gas-liquid chromatography, liquid chromatography, gas chromatography-mass spectrometry, enzyme immunoassay.
+Such studies allow detecting psychoactive substances in the patient’s biological environments (blood, urine).

-Cannabinoids are found in the urinary fluid for approximately 24-48 hours, sometimes up to 1 week after smoking a single marijuana spice.
-If acute intoxication with plant mixtures is suspected, ICA rapid testing is used: the absence of a positive result for other narcotic or psychoactive substances indirectly indicates spice poisoning.
+Cannabinoids are detected in urine for approximately 24-48 hours, sometimes up to 1 week after smoking one spice with marijuana.
+If acute intoxication with herbal mixtures is suspected, IHA rapid testing is used: the absence of a positive result for other narcotic or psychoactive substances indirectly indicates spice poisoning.

-Determining the level of alcohol in the blood and urinary fluid is a mandatory procedure, as it is included in the protocol for the examination of alcohol and drug intoxication.
-In addition, a similar method is necessary in the framework of differential diagnosis.
-Other lab tests your doctor may order:
+Determining the level of alcohol in the blood and urine is a mandatory procedure, as it is included in the protocol for examining alcohol and drug intoxication.
+In addition, such a method is also necessary as part of differential diagnostics.
+Other laboratory tests that a doctor may prescribe:

-• determination of potassium and sodium levels in plasma, hematocrit;
+• determination of plasma potassium and sodium levels, hematocrit;

 • assessment of the total protein in the blood, urea, bilirubin, creatinine.

-Instrumental diagnostics for spice poisoning can be represented by electrocardiography, chest x-ray, ultrasound of the brain, liver and kidneys, measurement of CVP and other hemodynamic parameters, EEG to detect functional disorders in the brain.
-[5]
+Instrumental diagnostics for spice poisoning may include electrocardiography, chest X-ray, ultrasound of the brain, liver and kidneys, measurement of central venous pressure and other hemodynamic parameters, and EEG to detect functional disorders in the brain. [ 5 ]

 Differential diagnosis